AndieWill510/tinydoor/Options/006-why-this-book-exists.md

 ## Pressure

-Neurodivergent people are often told the crisis is Autism of ADHD.
+Neurodivergent people are often told the crisis is Autism or ADHD.

 But being Neurodivergent is not the crisis.